How to Do Animal Rights - And Win the War on Animals

 • 5.
 Reciprocation

 • Claim: Conferment of rights implies reciprocation.
-If you have the right not to be killed then you must respect the right of others and not kill them.
-But animals cannot reciprocate so they should not have rights.
+If you have the right not to be killed then you must reciprocate by respecting the right of others and not kill them.
+Animals cannot reciprocate so they should not have rights.

 • Claim: Animal rights are about how humans should treat animals, not about how animals should treat humans.
 In any case, we respect the rights of our future unborn generations and they cannot reciprocate.

-• Claim: Humans kill and eat animals because we evolved to survive by exploiting our environment.
+• Claim: Humans kill and eat animals because they evolved to survive by exploiting their environment.
 It is therefore pointless even to consider giving animals rights and we should continue to exploit them.

 • 7.
 Food & Territory